Convergence Rate of Multiple-try Metropolis Independent sampler: Eigen-analysis of Multiple-Try Metropolis Independent sampler

-In this algorithm, $x_1^\ast,x_2^\ast,\cdots,x_{k-1}^\ast$ are called \textit{balancing trials}, which are drawn to guarantee detailed balance \citep{liu2000multiple}.
-If we choose $T(x; y)=T(y)$, however, we can modify this algorithm to avoid drawing additional balancing trials as the algorithm is still valid if we simply replace the $x_j^\ast$ by $y_j$ in (\ref{acceptance probability}).
-This modified version is summarized in Algorithm 2 and named the \textit{Multiple-try Metropolis Independent sampler} (MTM-IS).
-To emphasize the role of $k$, we also denote the method as MTM-IS($k$).
-In this case, we further select $\lambda(x,y)\equiv1$ then the generalized impoortance weight \eqref{importance weight} turns out to be $w(y,x)=\pi(y)/T(y)$, coinciding with the standard notation of importance ratio.
+Here, $x_1^\ast,x_2^\ast,\ldots,x_{k-1}^\ast$ are called \textit{balancing trials}, which are drawn to guarantee the detailed balance. \cite{liu2000multiple} also extend the MTM for generating non-independent multiple trials such as semi-deterministic ones along a direction.
+If we choose $p(x,y)=p(y)$, we can modify this algorithm to avoid drawing additional balancing trials as the algorithm is still valid if we simply replace the $x_j^\ast$ by $y_j$ in computing $\rho$.
+This modified version is summarized in Algorithm \ref{MTM-IS($k$)} and named the MTM-IS($k$).
+In this case, we further select $\lambda(x,y)\equiv1$ then the generalized importance weight \eqref{importance weight} turns out to be $w(y\mid x)=\pi(y)/p(y)$, coinciding with the standard notation of importance ratio.
 In order to simplify the notations, we could write

-In theory, we assume that $\pi$ is absolutely continuous with respect to $T$, so that this importance weight can be interpreted as the Radon-Nikodym derivative.
-In practice, one should always choose $T$ so that its support covers that of $\pi$ for the algorithm to work well.
-The main result of this section is stated in Theorem \ref{spectrum thm}, which can be viewed as a generalization of the results in \cite{liu1996metropolized} and \cite{atchade2007geometric} and provides the exact convergence rate of MTM-IS($k$).\
+In theory, we assume that $\pi$ is absolutely continuous with respect to $p$, so that this importance weight can be interpreted as the Radon-Nikodym derivative.
+In practice, one should always choose $p$ so that its support covers that of $\pi$ for the algorithm to work well.
+The main result of this section is stated in Theorem \ref{spectrum thm}, which can be viewed as a generalization of the results in \cite{liu1996metropolized} and \cite{atchade2007geometric} and provides the exact convergence rate of MTM-IS.